 Final comments: hope it’s not true.

-You must have a glance at this 9 Best Things to do in Winona, Minnesota.
+See Related: Best Things to Do in Winona, Minnesota.

 8) Minnesotans Do What The Weather Says

 One of the things people wonder about Minnesotans is why they are always talking about the weather as if their life depended on it.
 As we said in the beginning, Minnesota can get cold, very cold.
 If you are curious, Minnesota’s weather can get as cold as −60 °F (or −51.1 °C).

 So yeah, that means people do or don’t do things based on the weather conditions.
 People really have to keep on with the forecast to know what they are doing the next weekend.